SatelliteQE/betelgeuse/docs/index.rst

 test-run command
 ++++++++++++++++

-Creates/Updates a test run in polarion using the information in the given jUnit XML file.
+Creates/Updates a test run in Polarion using the information in the given jUnit XML file.
 This command performs the following steps:

 - Parses the jUnit XML file to read all the test cases and their run statuses.